Gridmarkets/gm-blender-addon/README.md

 - support blender 2.79
 - Currently the add-on re-packs and re-uploads the entire project for each render, it should detect which files have been updated and act accordingly.
-- Remove the requirement to save the current .blend file before submitting
+- ~~Remove the requirement to save the current .blend file before submitting~~
+- ~~Allow the user to specify multiple frame ranges~~
+- Add job status feedback to the user so they know the add-on is working as intended
-- Clean up temp files generated from packing the project.
+- Clean up temp files generated from packing the project. (partially done, all temp folders will now be deleted once blender is closed but they could be deleted sooner if we check that the files have finished uploading to envoy)
 - [Extension] it would be possible to render single frames in a distributed way by creating a fake animation where each frame is the same and then re-combining the frames client side.
 Very usefull for artists who are trying to create still images.